 Tribal Council started Red Willow in 1992.
 The original business plan proposed buying

 existing conventional wells within the exterior boundaries of the Reservation.
 This

 was a conservative plan designed to provide the Tribe with a modest rate of return

 on its original $8 million investment while increasing control of the Tribe's energy

-resources and building its

-knowledge of the oil and gas industry.
+resources and building our knowledge of the oil and gas industry.

 Red Willow increased in size through the years.
 With the first acquisition of 18 conventional

 gas wells made from Conoco in 1993, Red Willow began a program of continuous growth and

 expansion in the size, complexity, risk level, and financial return of our acquisitions.

 Coal Bed Methane

 Red Willow grew dramatically after the Tribe entered several transactions to monetize

-Section 29 tax credits and began to operate its own coalbed methane (CBM) wells in 1995.
+Section 29 tax credits and began to operate our own coalbed methane (CBM) wells in 1995.

-Red Willow took on its first coalbed methane operations out of a
+Red Willow took on our first coalbed methane operations out of a bankruptcy that

-The well count and production levels increased significantly with these additional CBM assets.
+significantly with these additional CBM assets.

 One of Red Willow’s biggest growth steps occurred when the U.S. Supreme Court heard

 and settled a CBM mineral ownership lawsuit in 1999 with Amoco (now BP).
 We obtained

 a 32% contractual interest in more than 250 coalbed methane spacing units as part of

 grow with facility development and infill drilling and accounts for about half of

 our total CBM production.

 Moving Off Reservation

 With a significant presence on the reservation in CBM and conventional wells, it was time to

-The first off-Reservation investment began in 2000 with participation in a program of
+The first off-Reservation investment began in 2000 with participation in a program of 3D

-the Montana portion of the Williston Basin.
+portion of the Williston Basin.

 In 2002, we signed another seismic exploration deal with the Ute Mountain Ute Tribe in